How to avoid colds and flu

 2. Exercise to strengthen your immune system

 We all know exercise helps increase and improve our circulation.
 What you might not know is that this increased blood flow can actually strengthen our heart and immune system.
 This in turn can improve our ability to fight infections.
-If you want to stay motivated to exercise, why not try something new?
-Giving one of these 9 fitness trends a try can help to revitalise any fitness routine.

 3. Wash your hands to fight germs